-You lose the moment walking down the aisle.
+- You lose the moment walking down the aisle.
 There isn’t that magical moment of your partner seeing you for the first time as you walk down the aisle.
-Which to some is so important they can’t pass on it.
+For some, that is so important they can’t pass on it.
 But you got to share in that moment before the ceremony with just you two.

 At the end of the day, every couple is different and you will have to decide what is most important to the two of you.
 As you can tell there are many reasons to do a first look, and many to consider not to.
 But at the end of the day, whichever way you choose to see each other for the first time, it will be magical.
 Hopefully, this list helps you gather your thoughts, and create a wedding that is exactly how you envision.